Oasis Petroleum Inc. [OAS] – A riskier no matter how short-term sentiments looks

 Oasis Petroleum Inc. [NASDAQ:OAS]: Analyst Rating and Earnings

-Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
-Regarding Oasis Petroleum Inc. [OAS] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For Oasis Petroleum Inc. [OAS] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give OAS an Underweight rating.
-The average 12-month price forecast for this stock is $0.64, with the high estimate being $3.84, the low estimate being $0.00 and the median estimate amounting to $0.50.
-This is compared to its latest closing price of $0.63.
+The average 12-month price forecast for this stock is $0.55, with the high estimate being $3.84, the low estimate being $0.00 and the median estimate amounting to $0.50.
+This is compared to its latest closing price of $0.56.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Oasis Petroleum Inc. [OAS] is sitting at 2.06.
 This is compared to 1 month ago, when its average rating was 2.24.